freestket/vrije_proef/README.md

     lamp1 (Lamp): First lamp.
     lamp2 (Lamp): Second lamp.
     D (float): Distance/diameter of the balloon.
-    pure_helium (bool, optional): Whether or not pure helium data should be used.
+    d_err (float): Error on the distance of the balloon. pure_helium (bool, optional): Whether or not pure helium data should be used.
 Defaults to False. no_ballon_bck (bool, optional): Whether or not no balloon was used in the incoming radiation.
 Defaults to False.